 Based on these criteria, the secondary school principal and designee will determine whether the student will:

-• continue to grade 12 on the CIS diploma pathway.
+continue to grade 12 on the CIS High School Diploma pathway.

 8.10 ACADEMIC AWARDS